TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 usual with Python APIs, built-in exceptions such as :exc:`ValueError`, :exc:`TypeError` etc. may also be raised).

-:exc:`HTTPError` is the subclass of :exc:`URLError` raised in the specific case of HTTP URLs.
+:exc:`HTTPError` is the subkundi of :exc:`URLError` raised in the specific case of HTTP URLs.

-The exception classes are exported from the :mod:`urllib.error` module.
+The exception classes are exported kutoka the :mod:`urllib.error` module.

 URLError
 --------